huppertzmax/bachelor-thesis-code/README.md

 ```shell
 python eigenvector.py
 ```
 This stores the eigenvector matrix for the similarity graph under the storage path of the graph.

 ## Reproduce the experiment results

 Generally for all files you need to define the input names, paths and the path suffix.
+Both name and suffix are used for identification, we recommend e.g. `--path_suffix="rq-nt` when comparing a model trained with the RQMin loss and a model trained with the NT-Xent loss.

 ### 1. Ridge regression
-Ridge regression is used to calculate a transformation matrix between to embedding matrices (or eigenvector matrices) and can be run by:
+Ridge regression is used to calculate a transformation matrix between two embedding matrices (or eigenvector matrix) and can be run by:

 ```shell
 python ridge_regression.py --matrix1_name="<...>" --matrix2_name="<...>" --matrix1_path="<...>" --matrix2_path="<...>" --path_suffix="<...>"
 ```
-Both name and suffix are used for identification, we recommend e.g. `--path_suffix="rq-nt` when comparing a model trained with the RQMin loss and a model trained with the NT-Xent loss.

 The computed transformation matrix and the run configuration are stored under: `results/ridge-regression/<timestamp>-matrices_<path_suffix>`.